babycamel/resources/fisheries-resources.md

 [The Fisheries library in R](http://www.flr-project.org/)

-[The R package kobe](https://cran.r-project.org/web/packages/kobe/index.html) Most likely one needs to instll earlier versions as this currently appears to be unmaintained.
+[The R package kobe](https://cran.r-project.org/web/packages/kobe/index.html) Most likely one needs to install earlier versions as this currently appears to be unmaintained.

 [FishR](http://derekogle.com/fishR/)